harryeqs/lenze/README.md

 **Summary agent:** Summarise the text content extracted from each source.

-**Reference agent:** Keep track of the source of each piece of information summarised.
+**Reference agent:** Keep track of the source of each piece of information summarised and produce a final output.